amytee252/Keystrokes_NN/README.md

 The dataset contains 34 features, of which 31 features are floats, 2 are ints, and 1 is an object.
 Inspection of the data shows there are no non-null (i.e. missing) entries.
 There is a total of 20400 entries (400 * 51).
 Please see dataset/dataset_features.txt for more in-depth discussion of the dataset.

+### Plots

+Before making any changes to the dataset, each variable has been plotted.
+Please note that producing these plots is slow, so these plots have been made once, stored in the 'plots' directory and then this part of the code has been commented out.
+Afterall, these plots only need to be made once, not everytime the code is run.

 ### Using the Dataset with an Anomoly Detector